comminutus/monero/README.md

 ```

 ## Usage
 Note that the container image does not set any other command line options other than `--data-dir` (see "Volumes" below).
-If you need to run this non-interactively, use the `--non-interactive` command line option (i.e. `podman run -d ghcr.io/comminutus/monero --non-interactive`).
+If you need to run `monerod` non-interactively, use the `--non-interactive` command line option (i.e. `podman run -d ghcr.io/comminutus/monero --non-interactive`).

 For a full list of command line options, consult the [Monero documentation](https://www.getmonero.org/).